junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "But I don't know how --" Cas feels uneasy and shameful.

-"You will find out," Dumah's voice is barely there, breaking and gasping, like dying human coughing violently, but still somehow fierce and demanding, accusing in its tone.
+"You will find out," Dumah's voice is barely there, breaking and gasping, like a dying human coughing violently, but still somehow fierce and demanding, tone accusing.
 Black shapes and spots splash from the light circling her core, like flying ash and coal from an overburnt fireplace.

 And then she starts chanting, breathlessly, like the last dying song of a thorn bird: "*And God said, Let there be light: and there was light.
 And God saw the light, that it was good: and God divided the light from the darkness...*"